Breast biopsy - ultrasound

 A breast biopsy is the removal of breast tissue to examine it for signs of breast cancer or other disorders.

-Before the procedure, you are asked to undress from the waist up.
+You are asked to undress from the waist up.
 You wear a robe that opens in the front.
+During the biopsy, you are awake.

 - The doctor makes a very small cut on your breast over the area that needs to be biopsied.